skyline-emu/skyline/README.md

 ### Contact
 > You can contact the core developers of Skyline at our [Discord](https://discord.gg/XnbXNQM).
 If you have any questions, feel free to ask.

+### Disclaimer
-Nintendo Switch™ is a trademark of Nintendo™.
+> Nintendo Switch™ is a trademark of Nintendo™.
+We are in no way associated with Nintendo™, or their Nintendo Switch™ product.